theobori-cafe/theobori.cafe/posts/ange.md

 ## Conclusion

 Implementing a webring helped me better understand how they generally work, it was pretty fun.
-During my research, I wasn’t able to find any existing Gopher webrings.
+During my research, I wasn't able to find any existing Gopher webrings.
 If you know of any, please feel free to contact me to discuss them.